wuleninja/vosdok/docs/intro/why.md

 ## Why Go, in the first place?

-Vostok is born from the desire to use Go, which comes from its amazing features:
+Vostok is born from the desire to use Go, and this language's amazing features:

 - Light yet powerful **concurrency** handling
 - C-grade **performance**